b-harvest/Canto/x/liquidstaking/spec/02_state.md

 - **reward module account’s native token(e.g. `acanto`) balance**
 - **sum of all chunk balance**
-    - The chunk balance will only be as much as the balance accumulated from delegation rewards between epochs.
-      At the end of each epoch, the cumulated chunk balance will be transferred to the reward module account.
+  - the chunk balance will only be as much as the balance accumulated from delegation rewards between epochs. at the end of each epoch, the cumulated chunk balance will be transferred to the reward module account.
-    - When insurance is withdrawn and there are no candidate insurances, the chunk balance can be the same as the chunk size in tokens.
+  - when insurance is withdrawn and there are no candidate insurances, the chunk balance can be the same as the chunk size in tokens.
 - **sum of all tokens corresponding delegation shares of paired chunks**
   - total amount of native tokens currently delegated
-    - may be less than original values due to slashing in the calculation when there was a slashing which will not be covered by insurance.
+  - insurance coverage also included which means even if there were a slashing so token value of delegation shares is less than chunk size value, the value will be the same as the chunk size value if insurance can cover the slashing penalty.
 - **sum of all remaining rewards of all chunks delegations**
   - the remaining reward for each chunk is calculated as follows:
     ```
     rest = del_reward - insurance_commission
     remaining = rest x (1 - dynamic_fee_rate)
-      result = remaining x (1 - discount_rate)
     ```
+- **sum of all unbonding balances of chunks**
+  - total amount of native tokens currently in un-delegating
+  - insurance coverage also included which means even if there were a slashing so unbonding balance is less than chunk size value, the balance will be the same as the chunk size value if insurance can cover the slashing penalty.

 **MintRate** is the rate that is calculated from total supply of ls tokens divided by NetAmount.